Jigarkumar25/rideau-canal-sensor-simulation/README.md

 **Cause:** Simulator not sending data correctly.
 **Fix:**
 - Ensure the simulator is running
 - Verify the device exists in IoT Hub
-- Check your internet connection

 ---